 Took a Level in Badass: Of all things, critters in this game.
 Ursadons return from the original game and are now enemies you have to fight in a mission, and Elite Mook variants of them appear as bosses.
 In the evolution missions you often have to hunt down critters that are deemed to have useful genetic traits for the Swarm, and they will fight back (though not well).

 Video Game Cruelty Potential: You're playing as the Zerg, so this is a given.
 The Char missions are particularly notable in this regard, as they're the same forces you commanded last game, and you can slaughter them mercilessly.

 Weaponized Offspring: The expansion introduces the Swarm Host unit that spawns short-lived locusts.
-The Primal Zerg Pack Leader Slivan the Eternal Mother resembles a massive Swarm Host.
+The Primal Zerg Pack Leader Slivan the Eternal Mother resembles a massive Swarm Host that dumps massive amounts of Banelings on you.
 In another mission the Brood Mother Niadra spawns several zerglings without the use of a hatchery.

 We Have Reserves: The player, naturally, but Mengsk gets in on the action too.
 Also, this is one of the major advantages of the Swarm over the Primals; the Primals are more powerful individually but the Swarm is numberless.

 Now more than even before for the Zerg, as Kerrigan gains several abilities to summon troops for limited time and also one that allows her zerglings to respawn indefinitely.